Skip to main content

 Speculative decoding

-• Target model: The main model verifies the draft’s tokens and decides which to accept.
+• Target model: The original larger model verifies the draft’s tokens at once and decides which to accept.

 Here’s the step-by-step process: